eagle00789/PS-NCentral-RESTAPI/README.md

 ## Powershell Gallery

-This module is published on the powershell gallery, however the version on Powershell Gallery my nopt be the same as the version on GitHub
+This module is published on the powershell gallery, however the version on Powershell Gallery my not be the same as the version on GitHub.
+The Powershell Gallery version can be found at [Powershell Gallery](https://www.powershellgallery.com/packages/PS-NCentral-RESTAPI)

 ## PREVIEW API Endpoints